horstjens/ThePythonGameBook/goblindice001.rst

 The damage is then substracted from the "Hitpoints" (also an integer number) of the testdummy, and the whole process is reapeated until the testdummy has no hitpoints left.

 The fresh, undamaged testdummy must start with an given number of hitpoints, say 200 hiptoints.
-Also it is interesting to know how many combat rounds Grunty needs to destroy the testdummy, so a combat round counter is needed and set to 0 (you will soon see why) before the game.
+Also it is interesting to know how many combat rounds Grunty needs to destroy the testdummy, so a combat round counter is needed and set to 0 before the game.

 .. code-block:: python